rodriar00/Curso2024-2025/HandsOn/Group02/selfAssessmentHandsOn4.md

 - [ ] Is trimmed
 - [ ] Is properly encoded (e.g., dates, booleans)
 - [ ] Includes its datatype
-- [ ] Uses the correct datatype (e.g., values of 0-1 may be booleans and not integers, not every string made of numbers is a number)
+- [x] Uses the correct datatype (e.g., values of 0-1 may be booleans and not integers, not every string made of numbers is a number)

 ## Comments on the self-assessment
+We had some issues uploading "/rdf/output.ttl" file as our dataset is large and the production int RDF was, thus, large.